MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Import certificate to Windows store](/images/self-signed-cert/import-certificate.png)

-Now you'll be able to use the pem file with HAProxy (or whatever you are testing) and the connection will be trusted over SSL when using Google Chrome (you'll need to shutdown and restart chrome).
-This doesn't work with Firefox which has it's own separate certificate store.
+Now the connection will be trusted over https when using Google Chrome (you'll need to shutdown and restart chrome).
+This doesn't work with Firefox which uses its own separate certificate store.

-Here is Jenkins now running locally with the PEM file created configured in HAProxy and showing trusted because the cer file has been added to the Windows certificate store.
+Here is Jenkins now running locally with the PEM file created configured in HAProxy and showing trusted because the crt file has been added to the Windows certificate store.

 ![Jenkins running locally with a trusted certificate](/images/self-signed-cert/https-secure.png)